Non-stop flights to Rome (Fiumicino) (FCO)

 Flights from Serbia to Rome (Fiumicino)

-In Serbia, the only airport that has a direct connection to Rome (Fiumicino) is Belgrade.
-From Belgrade, you can fly non-stop with Air Serbia or Alitalia (SkyTeam).
+There is 1 airport in Serbia that has a direct connection to Rome (Fiumicino), which is Belgrade.
+From Belgrade, you can fly non-stop with Air Serbia or Wizz Air.

 Flights from Singapore to Rome (Fiumicino)

-Singapore is the only city in Singapore with direct flights to Rome (Fiumicino).
+In Singapore, the only airport that has a direct connection to Rome (Fiumicino) is Singapore.
 From Singapore, direct flights are offered by Singapore Airlines (Star Alliance).

 Flights from South Korea to Rome (Fiumicino)

 Seoul is the only city in South Korea with direct flights to Rome (Fiumicino).
-From Seoul, you can fly non-stop with Asiana Airlines (Star Alliance) or Korean Air (SkyTeam).
+From Seoul, direct flights are offered by Asiana Airlines (Star Alliance), Korean Air (SkyTeam) and Tway Air.

 Flights from Spain to Rome (Fiumicino)

-From Ibiza, there are 4 airlines that have direct services to Rome (Fiumicino), which are Alitalia (SkyTeam), Neos, Ryanair and Vueling.
+From Barcelona, there are 4 airlines that have direct services to Rome (Fiumicino), which are ITA Airways (Star Alliance), Ryanair, Vueling and Wizz Air Malta.

-From Madrid, direct flights are offered by Air Europa (SkyTeam), Alitalia (SkyTeam) and Iberia (Oneworld).
+From Bilbao, direct flights are offered by Volotea, Vueling and Wizz Air Malta.

-From Málaga, direct flights are offered by Alitalia (SkyTeam), Ryanair and Vueling.
+From Fuerteventura, direct flights are offered by Neos.
 This route is recently announced though, and not operational yet.
-It will start in January 2021.
+It will start in June 2026.

-From Tenerife (Reine Sofia), you can fly non-stop with Neos or Vueling.
-This is a seasonal route that starts in March and ends in May.
+From Zaragoza, you can fly non-stop to Rome (Fiumicino) with Wizz Air Malta.
+This is a seasonal route that starts in May and ends in October.

 Flights from Sweden to Rome (Fiumicino)